pjehan/FlexibleJS/README.md

   "id": "pageIdentifier",
   "title": "Page Name",
   "seo": true,
+  "toString": "Component id",
   "components": [],
   "sections": []
 }
 ```
 And then inside a page template, you can define a list of components or a list of sections with components inside.
+The `toString` property is used to identify a template in a dropdown or in a list.
+Type one of the components id to display it's value.

 ### Sections
 A section display a form collapsible panel containing components.